THE EUROPEAN UNION’S STANDARD ON JUDICIAL INDEPENDENCE: SYSTEM OF JUDICIAL APPOINTMENTS, COUNCILS OF THE JUDICIARY AND JUDICIAL ASSOCIATIONS

 The participation is free of charge.
 Participants will be provided with certificates of participation.

-2. A brief statement of motivation in English explaining the candidate’s reasons of applying, how he or she would benefit from and contribute to the project.
+A brief statement of motivation in English explaining the candidate’s reasons of applying.

 Applicants are invited to submit their applications in accordance with the requirements as specified below: